joeskeen/gospel-metacasts/Readme.md

 ## 🤝 Contributing

 All are welcome to contribute!
 Whether you're a developer, metadata wrangler, designer, or just passionate about Gospel media, your help is appreciated.
-See [`CONTRIBUTING.md`](CONTRIBUTING.md) for guidelines.
+See <a href="https://github.com/joeskeen/gospel-metacasts?tab=contributing-ov-file" target="_blank">CONTRIBUTING.md</a> for guidelines.

 ## ⚠️ Disclaimer

 Gospel Metacasts is **not an official website or product of The Church of Jesus Christ of Latter-Day Saints**.
 It is a community-driven project that curates publicly available media and metadata from Church sources.
 All media files are hosted by their original providers, and this project simply links to them via RSS.

-For official Church content and doctrine, please visit [churchofjesuschrist.org](https://www.churchofjesuschrist.org).
+For official Church content and doctrine, please visit <a href="https://www.churchofjesuschrist.org" target="_blank">churchofjesuschrist.org</a>.

 ---